 \subsection{Data Generated Under the $L_2N$ Model}

 In the first simulation study, we assess the power and goodness of fit of our model using different configurations, with varying numbers of genes (G), samples (N), degrees of sparsity ($p_1+p_2$), and graph structures.
-In this section, data are generated according to the $L_2N$ model from Section \ref{sec.model}, and we use different parameters for the log-normal components in the mixture model.
-We show representative results with $N=100$ and $G=500$ (thus, the maximum possible number of edges is 124,750.)
+In this section, data are generated according to the $L_2N$ model from Section \ref{sec.model}, and we use different parameters for the log-normal components.
+We show representative results with $N=100$ and $G=500$ (thus, $K$, the maximum possible number of edges is 124,750.)
 Four network configurations are used in this section.
 They are described in terms of the shape of the $G\times G$ adjacency matrix, $A$, as follows: \begin{itemize} \item \textbf{complete}: $A=BlockDiag(J_S-I_S, 0_{G-S})$, where $S=100$, $J$ is a matrix of 1's, $I$ is an identity matrix, and $0$ is a matrix of zeros.
-This graph contains one clique (complete subgraph) with 100 nodes, and nodes not in the clique are not connected to other nodes.
-The total number of edges in a graph of this form is 4,950 (about 4\% of the possible maximum). $p_1=0.0396$, $p_2=0$. \item \textbf{ar} (autoregressive): $A$ has a Toeplitz structure, with $A_{ij}=1/(1+|i-j|)$ if both $i,j \le S$, where $S=100$.
-A graph generated with this AR structure has 4,950 edges. $p_1=0.0396$, $p_2=0$. \item \textbf{two independent blocks}: $A=BlockDiag(J_S-I_S, J_S-I_S, 0_{G-2S})$, where $S=50$.
-A graph generated using this type of an adjacency matrix consists of two distinct cliques, each with 50 genes.
-The total number of edges is 2,450. $p_1=0.0196$, $p_2=0$. \item \textbf{two negatively correlated blocks}: Similar to the previous configuration, but the two blocks are negatively correlated.
-The total number of edges is 4,950. $p_1=0.0196$, $p_2=0.02$. \end{itemize}
+This graph contains one clique (complete subgraph) with 100 nodes, and nodes not in the clique are not connected to other nodes. $|E|= 4,950$ ($\approx 0.04K$), $p_1=0.0396$, $p_2=0$. \item \textbf{ar} (autoregressive): $A$ has a Toeplitz structure, with $A_{ij}=1/(1+|i-j|)$ if both $i,j \le S$, where $S=100$. $|E|= 4,950$, $p_1=0.0396$, $p_2=0$. \item \textbf{two independent blocks}: $A=BlockDiag(J_S-I_S, J_S-I_S, 0_{G-2S})$, where $S=50$.
+(I.e., two distinct cliques, each with 50 genes.) $|E|= 2,450$, $p_1=0.0196$, $p_2=0$. \item \textbf{two negatively correlated blocks}: Similar to the previous configuration, but the two blocks are negatively correlated. $|E|= 4,950$, $p_1=0.0196$, $p_2=0.02$. \end{itemize}